-The example diagram in Figure 16.7 shows how a complex test case, in this example a performance test for a passenger-car brake system, given as a set of steps in text form (see part of the procedure text at the upper right-handside corner of the figure), can be described using another type of diagram representation.
-The performance test, modeled as a Test Case is linked to a requirement using the "verify"" relationship.
-Note that the modeling of test case can also be addressed using the UML Testing Profile, available from the Object Management Group.
+The example in Figure 16.7 shows how a complex test case, in this example a test for a passenger-car brake system given as a series of steps in text form, can be described using another type of diagram representation.
+Figure 16.8 shows a Test Case linked back to a requirement in Figure 16.7 using a Verify callout.
+Note that the modeling of test cases can also be addressed using the UML Testing Profile, available from the Object Management Group.